alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 The aggregation framework is a powerful tool in your MongoDB toolbox.
 It allows you to run complex queries on your data, shaping and modifying documents to suit your needs.
-This power comes through a lot of different pipeline stages and operators, which comes with a certain learning challenge.
-MongoDB Compass comes with an aggregation pipeline builder that allows you to see results in real-time for each stage and fix mistakes early on.
+This power comes through a lot of different pipeline stages and operators, which in turn brings a certain learning challenge.
+MongoDB Compass includes an aggregation pipeline builder that allows you to see results in real-time for each stage and fix mistakes early on.
 Once your pipeline is complete, you can export the pipeline to your language and use it in your code.
-In the PHP driver, from now on your pipeline lives as an array, completely untyped, and sometimes a relatively complex structure of stages and operators.
-As an example, let's take this pipeline from one of my projects:
+In the PHP driver, that pipeline would live on as an array, completely untyped, and sometimes with a relatively complex structure of stages and operators.
+Let's take this pipeline from one of my projects as an example:

 ```php
 $pipeline = [